nameisjayant/Notesss-Compose/README.md

 # Notesss Compose

-A simple note app , getting notes from server in jetpack compose
+A simple note app in jetpack compose , where we can add , delete , update and show notes through server (Backend made in django).

 <p align="center">
 <img src="screenshot/one.png" height="400">